It's like 7 o'clock or something in the evening on Tuesday here.

 And you have a denotation, and they don't want you to go to that denotation where a woman is defined as an adult human female.

-They want you to deal with the connotation they're trying to shove down your throat, which is this, you know, uh ugly trans fucker.
+They want you to deal with the connotation they're trying to shove down your throat, which is this, you know, ugly trans fucker.

-So they the communists assault the lexicon, you don't know what to think because your mind is confused because the uh social pressure is making you try to uh you know, that are trying to make you believe that a woman uh you know can have a dong, right?
+don't know what to think because your mind is confused because the social pressure is making you try to you know that are trying to make you believe that a woman uh you know can have a dong right uh so anyway uh so these kind of social order pressures are on us and they are not only deriving or coming from the Elohim worship cult trying to take over the planet.

 But anyway, so connotation and denotation, right?

-So you can think of any of these people that have this word biblical, and they say it with a level of reverence, and then they say it as though they're standing inside, you know, some giant um cathedral or something, uh, and they're meaning something more by it than people that see it as the word referencing, oh, out of a book, from a book.
+So you can think of any of these people that have this word biblical and they say it with a level of reverence and then they say it as though they're standing inside some giant cathedral or something.

 That's what biblical means, from a book.

-Um, you know, that sort of thing, right?
+You know, that sort of thing, right?

-Uh uh pornography is biblical if it comes from a book.
+Pornography is biblical if it comes from a book.

 And they don't like it, by the way.

-Uh anyway, though, so that's just this little bit on that.
+Anyway, though, so that's just this little bit on that.